ApolloNet/amazing-mazes/README.md

 # Win event

-The start event is used on the cell the game is won.
+The start event is used on the cell where the game is won.

 ## Example